ThomasJon196/BIGP-MachineLearning/README.md

 # BIGP-MachineLearning
-Bayesian Inference &amp; Gaussian Processes for Machine Learning
+Bayesian Inference & Gaussian Processes for Machine Learning

+> This repo will give you some intuition on how to apply gaussian processes.

+## Intention

+- Revise GP regression
+- Create concise Jupyternotebook
+- Showcase for portfolio